 What is GDPR?

-GDPR stands for General Data Protection Regulation, and it is new a data protection legislation that came into force across the EU on May 25, 2018.
-Even if the UK leaves the EU, the legislation will be converted into UK law and will still be applicable in the UK.
+GDPR stands for General Data Protection Regulation.
+It is data protection legislation that came into force across the EU on May 25, 2018.
+Even though the UK is no longer part of the EU, the legislation has been converted into UK law and will still be applicable in the UK.